eschmar/gitflow/README.md

 Please take your time and **ask your peers** in case something is unclear!

-It's advisable to have a printed version of the PDF at hand.
+It's advisable to have a printed version of the PDF at hand and trying the commands on a testing repository.

 ## Table of contents
 1. [Getting Started](1-getting-started/)